anniehedgpeth/anniehedgpeth.github.io/_posts/2016-06-07-red-green-refactor.markdown

 **Refactor** - make sure I have a good solution going forward

-  - Clean up - if something didn't work, figure out why
+  - Clean up - is there a better way
   - Check In - a little at a time because when it breaks it sucks and it's hard to figure out where it broke